Detailed overview of users, scheduler, and map layouts in dispatch board

 Map

-The map is one of the critical layouts on the dispatch board located on the right, and it provides an overview of job, route, user, customer, property, asset, and service territory locations on the map.
+Map is one of the critical layouts on the dispatch board located on the right, and it provides an overview of job, route, user, customer, property, asset, and service territory locations on the map.

 You can also choose which locations to display on the map by selecting a specific layer from the top of the map.
 Once chosen, click the “Apply” button.